codezero-be/twitter/README.md

 - All queries require an **API key** and **API secret** to generate App Credentials
 - Authorization will be triggered automatically behind the scenes
-- Fetch a users tweets with a single method call
+- Fetch a user's tweets with a single method call
 - Search Twitter for a hash tag or keyword
 - Get the results in standard JSON format, or use our simplified `Tweet` objects
 - Optional Caching (only [Laravel](http://www.laravel.com/ "Laravel") implementation included, see [codezero-be/courier](https://github.com/codezero-be/courier))